 Below is a list of oak tree types that are the most commonly planted.
 You’ll find that most oaks are massive in size and not suitable for urban or suburban landscapes.

-- Bur Oak (Q. macrocarpa) – Another massive shade tree, the bur oak grows 70 to 80 feet tall (22-24 m.).
+- Bur Oak (Q. macrocarpa): Another massive shade tree, the bur oak grows 70 to 80 feet tall (22-24 m.).
 It has an unusual branch structure and deeply furrowed bark that combine to keep the tree interesting in winter.
-It grows further north and west than other white oak types.
+It grows farther north and west than other white oak types.

 - Willow Oak (Q. phellos): The willow oak has thin, straight leaves similar to those of a willow tree.
 It grows 60 to 75 feet tall (18-23 m.).
 The acorns aren’t as messy as those of most other oaks.
 It adapts well to urban conditions, so you can use it a street tree or in a buffer area along highways.
 It transplants well while it is dormant.

 - Japanese Evergreen Oak (Q. acuta): The smallest of the oak trees, the Japanese evergreen grows 20 to 30 feet tall (6-9 m.) and up to 20 feet wide (6 m.).
 It prefers the warm coastal areas of the southeast, but it will grow inland in protected areas.
 It has a shrubby growth habit and works well as a lawn tree or screen.
 The tree provides good quality shade despite its small size.

 - Pin Oak (Q. palustris): The pin oak grows 60 to 75 feet tall (18-23 m.) with a spread of 25 to 40 feet (8-12 m.).
 It has a straight trunk and a well-shaped canopy, with the upper branches growing upward and lower branches drooping down.
 The branches in the center of the tree are nearly horizontal.
 It makes a wonderful shade tree, but you may have to remove some of the lower branches to allow clearance.